TuxVinyards/qqX/README.md

 ## Why qqX?

+qqX goes far beyond a front-end restricted to the basic quickemu API

-qqX is full menu system that improves on the traditional quickemu interfaces.
+- A full menu system that improves on the traditional quickemu interfaces

-- It has lots of power and functions.
+- Lots of power and functions.
 Even more than quickemu.

 - An easy installation with no additional software or dependencies required.